lloydchang/lloyd-in-san-francisco/README.md

 </a>
 <br>
 <a href="https://lloyd-in-san-francisco.pages.dev/">
-3. Message my AI chatbot
+3. Message my AI bot
 </a>
 <br>
 <br>